hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 As specified, XFR-over-TCP clients SHOULD re-use any existing open TCP connection when starting any new XFR request to the same primary, and for issuing SOA queries, instead of opening a new connection.
-The number of TCP connections between a secondary and primary SHOULD be minimized.
+The number of TCP connections between a secondary and primary SHOULD be minimized (also see #update-to-rfc7766).

 Valid reasons for not re-using existing connections might include: